golioth/developer-training/website/docs/zephyr-intro/zephyr-examples/golioth-stream.md

 few seconds.
 Each JSON object receives a timestamp and is stored in a database we refer to as LightDB stream.

+## Learning Objectives

+We want to understand time-series data and how to interact with it in Zephyr.

+### Desired outcome(s)
+* See time-series data delivered to the Golioth cloud.
+* Understand the APIs sending to the time series database.
+* Try out the Settings Service.

+### Time Estimate

+* 10 minutes

+## Workflow

+### Program the MagTag

 1. Go to your local copy of [the magtag-demo repository](https://github.com/golioth/magtag-demo) and checkout the `stream`
    example: